Therese Fowler

 Therese Anne Fowler (born April 22, 1967) is a contemporary American author.
-She is best known for Z: A Novel of Zelda Fitzgerald, published in 2013.
-The work has been adapted for television by Killer Films and Amazon Studios, with Christina Ricci and David Hoflin in the roles of Zelda and F. Scott Fitzgerald.
+She is best known for her novels A Good Neighborhood, A Well-Behaved Woman, and Z: A Novel of Zelda Fitzgerald, which has been adapted for television by Killer Films and Amazon Studios, with Christina Ricci and David Hoflin in the roles of Zelda and F. Scott Fitzgerald.
 The series, titled Z: The Beginning of Everything, was released on January 27, 2017.
+Her historical novel Perilous Beautiful World is scheduled for release on January 12, 2027.

 Fowler is married to the author John Kessel.